 Earthwomb

 2019

-Played to the ghostly lullaby of “I Dont Want to Set the World on Fire” by the Ink Spots, the two-channel video references a child in a womb and weaves this intimate relationship into the surrounding fjord.
+The two-channel video and performance, Earthworb explores these questions.
+Played to the ghostly lullaby of “I Dont Want to Set the World on Fire” by the Ink Spots, the work references a child in a womb and weaves this intimate relationship into the surrounding fjord.
 The work explores the ground’s ability to heal, protect, and sustain, while exposing our fragile and vulnerable interdependence with Earth.

+Earthwomb